Campus Master Plan Brings Change for the Good

 These defining qualities of the hilltop have been led by an ambitious campus master plan that guides us in preserving the beauty, character and sustainability of our urban campus.
 From 2001 to 2015, we accomplished more than 15 large-scale projects with significant success, including the addition of five residence halls, a dining hall, three academic buildings, a state-of-the-art library, four outdoor plazas and the planting of more than 1,000 trees.
 Sustainable renovations to five older buildings were completed as well.

-The following three years (2016–2018) have brought another phase of activity.
+The following years have brought another phase of activity.
 Renovations to two historic campus landmarks, Main Building and Holy Cross Hall, began in 2016 and were completed in 2017.
 The work included repairs to the roofing, windows, heating and cooling systems, limestone façade and towers for both buildings, and major renovations to the interior of Holy Cross Hall.

 The purpose of our campus master plan is twofold.
 First, it outlines the types and number of new facilities required to support the university’s planned growth in undergraduate enrollment.
 Second, it provides direction to the orderly development of our physical campus.